3.1. Lists#

 In the above collection, we’ve combined lists, strings, integers and floats!

-This kind of structure, if constructed arbitrarily, can be difficult to use; but, constructed consistently, this is the basis of computational data and data science.
+This kind of nested structure, if constructed arbitrarily, can be difficult to use; but, constructed consistently, this is the basis of computational data and data science.

 But lists are not the only kind of useful collection available to us in Python, and we’ll explore a few!